fenago/machine-learning-with-scikit-learn/Chapter03/Lab_3.md

-You have also learned how to build and evaluate logistic regression algorithms using scikit-learn, and looked at hyperparameter optimization using the `GridSearchCV`{.literal} algorithm.
-Additionally, you have learned to verify whether the results provided to you by the `GridSearchCV`{.literal} algorithm are accurate by plotting the accuracy scores for different values of the hyperparameter.
+You have also learned how to build and evaluate logistic regression algorithms using scikit-learn, and looked at hyperparameter optimization using the `GridSearchCV` algorithm.
+Additionally, you have learned to verify whether the results provided to you by the `GridSearchCV` algorithm are accurate by plotting the accuracy scores for different values of the hyperparameter.

 Finally, you have scaled your data in order make it standardized and